vaikush/vaikush.github.io/_posts/2020-03-22-world-water-day.md

 P.S. – India will have to pump up production of hand sanitizer, not only for medical facilities but also as a back-up for people with limited access to water.
 Nevertheless, [washing hands](https://www.who.int/gpsc/5may/Hand_Hygiene_Why_How_and_When_Brochure.pdf) with soap and water is still considered superior to using hand sanitizers.

-Update March 23, 2020:
-Experts now agree that **[physical distancing](https://www.ctvnews.ca/health/coronavirus/why-health-officials-say-physical-distancing-is-a-better-term-than-social-distancing-1.4863344) is a better term than "social distancing"**.
+March 23, 2020 Update: Experts now agree that **[physical distancing](https://www.ctvnews.ca/health/coronavirus/why-health-officials-say-physical-distancing-is-a-better-term-than-social-distancing-1.4863344) is a better term than "social distancing"**.
 Remianing physically distant is absolutely essential, but it does not mean we should socially disconnect ourselves from family, friends or community.